What is the Infants Act?

 For more information on the Infants Act, visit www.bclaws.ca/civix/document/id/complete/statreg/96223_01.

 What is “mature minor consent”?

-A child under the age of 19 is called a "minor".
-"Mature minor consent" refers to consent to health care given by a child who is assessed by a health care provider as having the necessary understanding to give consent.
+A child under the age of 19 is called a “minor”.
+"Mature minor consent" is the consent a child gives to receive health care after the child has been assessed by a health care provider as having the necessary understanding to give the consent.
 A child who is assessed by a health care provider as being capable to give consent is called a "mature minor".

 A child who is a mature minor may make their own health care decisions independent of their parents’ or guardians’ wishes.
 In B.C. there is no set age when a child is considered capable to give consent.

 A health care provider can accept consent from the child and provide the treatment without getting consent from the parent or guardian if the health care provider is sure that the child understands:

 - What the treatment involves and

 - The benefits and risks of having the treatment